PigeonProtocolConsortium/pigeon-go-cli/README.md

  - [X] Make all methods private except those required for the CLI.
  - [X] Add Lipmaa links like the Bamboo folks do.
  - [X] Set a max message size.
- - [ ] Clean up all singletons / .current hack from storage.rb
- - [ ] Clean up all singletons / .current hack from parser.rb
- - [ ] Clean up all singletons / .current hack from lexer.rb
- - [ ] Clean up all singletons / .current hack from message.rb
- - [ ] Clean up all singletons / .current hack from draft_serializer.rb
- - [ ] Clean up all singletons / .current hack from message_serializer.rb
- - [ ] Clean up all singletons / .current hack from remote_identity.rb
- - [ ] Clean up all singletons / .current hack from draft.rb
- - [ ] Clean up all singletons / .current hack from local_identity.rb
+ - [ ] Clean up all singletons / .current hacks
+ - [ ] Reduce cross cutting where collaborating objects need access to `@db`
  - [ ] Update README.md.
 Needs user manual for new `Pigeon::Database` class.
  - [ ] Make the switch to LevelDB, RocksDB, [UNQLite](https://unqlite.org/features.html) or similar (currently using Ruby PStore).
  - [ ] Make CLI names consistent with API names.
 Eg: find vs. read.